QueenieCplusplus/PostgreSQL_Hosts/README.md

   It is like the Vitual Server technically, but billing is different from them, virtual charge you monthly, and Cloud bill you in hours.

   As you would with a virtual dedicated server, you can install anything you want on it, manage permissions, remote into it, and sometimes add more disks or disk space, which is called Cloud Storage.

+  Thus, you can add on, remove or scale up server at demand.